Shane Kluivert: Cooking

 As well as football, Kluivert also has an interest in cooking, running Instagram and YouTube accounts dedicated to this passion.
-He has had two cooking books published; the first in 2018, called Koken met Shane (Cooking with Shane), and the second in 2020, called Vega met Shane (Vegan with Shane).
+He has had two cooking books published; the first in 2018, called Koken met Shane (Cooking with Shane), and the second in 2020, called Vega met Shane (Vegetarian with Shane).

 Sponsorship

 In July 2017, he signed a contract with American sportswear manufacturer Nike.
 At the age of nine, he was the youngest European athlete with a clothing contract at the time.
 He extended this contract in 2022.